 Image 2.
 P. dominula on nest.
 Steve Jacobs - Penn State Entomology Dept.

 P. dominula was first discovered near Boston, in Cambridge, Massachusetts, during the late 1970s.
-Since then, the wasp has been recorded from Maine, Vermont, Connecticut, New York, New Jersey, Maryland, Pennsylvania, Ohio, and Michigan.
-It has recently been discovered in California and Washington.
+Since then, the wasp has been recorded from Maine, Vermont, Connecticut, New York, New Jersey, Maryland, Pennsylvania, Ohio, Virginia, Michigan and Wisconsin.
+It has recently been discovered in California, Colorado and Washington.

 Behavior & Life History